syuuzu/Resistance-Project/README.md

 **Do not** compile this binary on an internet-connected machine.

 1. On a internet connected machine, clone this repository.
-2. Burn the entire project directory to a read-only CD-R or DVD-R.
+2. Burn the entire project directory to a read-only CD or DVD.
 3. Insert the disk into your air-gapped machine.
 4. Compile the binary locally on the trusted hardware:
 ```bash